We found 4 providers matching nephrectomy and who accept Gold Navigate 1500 near Gainesville, FL.

 - Medicare Cost: $1,500

-Dr. Vincent Bird is an urologist in Gainesville, FL.
-Dr. Bird's clinical interests include laparoscopic radical nephrectomy, cancer, and kidney stones.
-Patients gave him an average rating of 2.5 stars out of 5.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He attended Stony Brook University Medical Center, School of Medicine and SUNY Upstate Medical University for medical school and subsequently trained at a hospital affiliated with the University of Miami for residency.
-Dr. Bird has received distinctions including Urology Teacher Lifetime Achievement Award; the University of Miami Department of Urology; and Castle Connolly America's Top Doctors.
-His hospital/clinic affiliations include the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
+Dr. Vincent Bird practices urology (urinary tract disease).
+He has a 2.5 out of 5 star average patient rating.
+Clinical interests for Dr. Bird include laparoscopic radical nephrectomy, cancer, and kidney stones.
+Dr. Bird is professionally affiliated with the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
+He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He graduated from Stony Brook University Medical Center, School of Medicine and SUNY Upstate Medical University and then he performed his residency at a hospital affiliated with the University of Miami.
+Distinctions awarded to Dr. Bird include: Urology Teacher Lifetime Achievement Award; the University of Miami Department of Urology; and Castle Connolly America's Top Doctors.

 Relevant Interests: , laparoscopic radical nephrectomy

-Dr. Benjamin Canales practices urology (urinary tract disease) in Gainesville, FL.
-His areas of expertise include the following: simple prostatectomy, laparoscopic radical nephrectomy, and kidney stones.
-Dr. Canales's hospital/clinic affiliations include the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
-He is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
-After completing medical school at Louisiana State University School of Medicine in New Orleans, he performed his residency at a hospital affiliated with the University of Minnesota.
+Dr. Benjamin Canales is a medical specialist in urology (urinary tract disease).
+These areas are among his clinical interests: simple prostatectomy, laparoscopic radical nephrectomy, and kidney stones.
+Dr. Canales is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
+He studied medicine at Louisiana State University School of Medicine in New Orleans.
+His residency was performed at a hospital affiliated with the University of Minnesota.
 Dr. Canales has received professional recognition including the following: NIDDK Fellow Travel Award; the University of Minnesota Urology Research Contest and 1st and 3rd Place; and Leslie Zieve Award and Outstanding Fellow or Resident Research at VAMC.
+His professional affiliations include the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.

 Relevant Interests: , laparoscopic radical nephrectomy, robotic partial nephrectomy, laparoscopic nephrectomy

-All Interests: Bladder stones, Laparoscopic and Robotic Partial Nephrectomy, Cystoscopy, Lithotripsy, Percutaneous ...
+All Interests: Robotic Partial Nephrectomy, Cystoscopy, Ureteroscopy, Laparoscopic Nephrectomy, Laparoscopic ...
 (Read more)

-Dr. Elizabeth Thomas works as a transplant surgeon in Gainesville, FL.
-She attended medical school at Midwestern University.
-Dr. Thomas's areas of expertise consist of laparoscopic radical nephrectomy, liver disease, and kidney transplant.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Thomas takes.
-Dr. Thomas is affiliated with the University of Florida Health (UF Health).
+Dr. Elizabeth Thomas' specialty is transplant surgery.
+She is especially interested in laparoscopic radical nephrectomy, liver disease, and kidney transplant.
+Dr. Thomas accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+She graduated from Midwestern University.
+She is affiliated with the University of Florida Health (UF Health).

 Relevant Interests: , laparoscopic radical nephrectomy